adshao/binance-cli/README.md

 #### Cancel Order

-Cancel all orders with BNBUDT in all accounts.
+Cancel all orders with BNBUSDT in all accounts.

 ```shell
 ./binance-cli cancel-orders --symbol BNBUSDT